-CONNECTOR E.
+E. CONNECTOR

-a.
 A narrow, roofed extension meant to link a main building mass to an accessory building or to a component of an accessory building.

-- a.
-In D1, connector may be 50 ft max in length. - Must attach on at least one side to the primary building. - Connectors may not encroach on setbacks.
-C.
+- In D1, connector may be 50 ft max in length. - b.
+Must attach on at least one side to the primary building. - c.
+Connectors may not encroach on setbacks.